A remarkable village, remarkable history

 In 1887, author Robert Louis Stevenson came to Saranac Lake to be treated by Dr. Trudeau, and the first annual Saranac Lake Winter Carnival was held to bring entertainment to the many people recovering in the village.
-By the turn of the century, the village had grown into a prospering community and a fashionable destination - home to the world-renowned Trudeau Sanatorium, a dozen bustling hotels, and a hundreds of local homes that catered to TB patients, known as "cure cottages."
+By the turn of the century, the village had grown into a prospering community and a fashionable destination - home to the world-renowned Trudeau Sanatorium, a dozen bustling hotels, and hundreds of local homes that catered to TB patients, known as "cure cottages."

 Wealthy families of the early 20th century discovered the beauty of the region and many built Adirondack great camps.
 They would invite their friends and families to spend memorable times in the Saranac Lake area.
 Among the many well-known families who owned local great camps were the Rockefellers, Posts, and Guggenheims.
 The camps were staffed by hundreds of locals and many stories have been passed down through the generations.

-Over the years, many famous figures such as Mark Twain, baseball great Christy Mathewson, artist Winslow Homer, Jack Dempsey, Al Jolson, Albert Einstein, Somerset Maugham, Albert Einstein, Bela Bartok, and presidents William Henry Harrison, Theodore Roosevelt, William McKinley, and Calvin Coolidge have come to Saranac Lake for rejuvenation of mind, body, and spirit.
+Over the years, many famous figures such as Mark Twain, baseball great Christy Mathewson, artist Winslow Homer, Jack Dempsey, Al Jolson, Albert Einstein, Somerset Maugham, Bela Bartok, and presidents William Henry Harrison, Theodore Roosevelt, William McKinley, and Calvin Coolidge have come to Saranac Lake for rejuvenation of mind, body, and spirit.